 More efficient flow control for bioreactors and bioprocess systems

-Chip Stacy, AbbVie Senior Engineer of Digital Systems
+Cowritten by Alicat and Chip Stacy, AbbVie Senior Engineer of Digital Systems

 As the need for potent and specific pharmaceuticals grows, pharmaceutical manufacturers have turned to biologics to meet the increasing needs and find treatments for complex and currently untreatable conditions including cancer and myriad genetic diseases.
 Biologics and biosimilars differ from conventional small molecule drugs in that they are grown in living cells, rather than manufactured using chemical processes.
 This growth is carried out in a controlled environment known as a bioreactor.

 The bioreactor environment poses some unique challenges to process and automation experts.
 Bioprocessing techniques require sophisticated control schemes, specific materials, and complex gas control systems.
 As the organisms grow in the bioreactor, mass flow needs within the reactor can scale exponentially, more than in most common chemical and industrial processes.